aes21/shinyReports/README.md

 The `params` list is passed directly through to the `.Rmd` file, so you can populate reports with reactive values from your app.

 ## Demo
-For an example `shinyReports` application, you can launch the demo application directly from your R console:
+For an example `shinyReports` application, you can launch the demo directly from your R console:

 ```r
 library(shinyReports)